 The first thing we needed to prepare was downloading MySejahtera app and verifying our vaccine certificate.
 The downloading and registering for a new account is quite simple.
 The verification of vaccine certificate is headache-inducing.

-For me, I followed the steps mentioned in the govt website.
-It says that to verify vaccine cert, I need to go here.
+For me, I followed the steps mentioned in the Malaysia govt website.
+It says visitors have to verify vaccine cert.
 I filled up my particulars and uploaded my vaccine cert QR code, but I didn’t hear anything back for more than a week.
 Then, I tried another method, which is via HelpDesk for Overseas Vaccination.
 Two days later, my vaccine status was verified on the app and I also received a confirmation email.
 Phew!

 After MySejahtera was settled, the next step was to submit Malaysia’s digital pre-departure form via MySejahtera App > Traveller > Travel for “Your Name“.